 Provide the User with a High Level View of Critical Personal Areas to Normalcy:

-- High Level View of Critical Personal Areas in The Recovery Scale: We can create interest by organizing the thirty-five questions into easily understood “Categories” that a person on the street deals with everyday.
-Each category corresponds to the group of questions in the scale relevant to that category.
-Once the user answers the questions, we list the questions in that category as either lowest or highest: rating 3 sometimes goes into the lowest column.
+- High Level View of Critical Personal Areas in The Recovery Capital Scale and Category Assessment: We can create interest by organizing the thirty-five questions into easily understood of the “Categories” that a person on the street deals with everyday.
+Each category corresponds to the group of statements in the scale relevant to that category.
+Once the user answers the statement with a 1 to 5 rating, we list the questions in that category as either lowest or highest.
 If the category has a large number of highly rated questions, it has been or is being positively addressed by the user.
 Should the category have high number of low rated questions, the category has not been achieved or needs to be addressed by the user.
 This means that the category needs more action items and planning to improve the probability of a better quality of life and normalcy.

 The overall objective of this exercise is to show the overlap of “low scores” in the Capital Scale.
-A person with an addiction can then create and implement a plan in order to achieve higher scores in the Recovery Capital Scale.
+A person with homelessness and addiction can then create and implement a plan in order to achieve higher scores in the Recovery Capital Scale – Category Assessment.
 This will lead to a chance at regaining a better quality of life, that a person with an addiction had thought was lost.

-The 11 Action Items: 11 Action Items to create a Recovery Beach Head
+2. The 11 Point Action Plan: 11 Action Items to create a Recovery Beach Head

 NO MATTER WHAT, both concepts, must be followed up with an Action Plan/To Do List to improve your score and most importantly TO IMPROVE YOUR LIFE.
 Based on the history of the people I have met in my discussion groups and individually, if the questions and categories are planned and executed to the positive, you will succeed.
 You will have HOPE!